Intrinsic Dimension of Geometric Data Sets: Introduction

 For a first illustration of our approach, and in order to nourish our understanding of the novel dimension function, we apply it to examples from two essentially different domains: data sets in $\mathbb{R}^{n}$ and data sets resembling incidence structures.
 For the former we provide an algorithm for computing the intrinsic dimension function and show how the resulting values behave for various artificial and real-world data sets.
-We investigate this in particular in contrast to the well studied Chavez~\cite{Chavez} intrinsic dimension.
+We investigate this in particular in contrast to the intrinsic dimension due to~\citet{Chavez}.
 For the latter case we show how to represent incidence structure as geometric data set of the above kind and how to calculate their intrinsic dimension.
 We conclude our work by computing and discussing the intrinsic dimension for several real-world data sets.
-All together do the computational results suggest that the intrinsic dimension, as it is introduced in this work, does carry information not captured by other invariants of data sets.
+Our computational results suggest that the intrinsic dimension, as introduced in this work, does carry information not captured by other invariants of data sets.

 The present article is structured as follows.
-The preliminary~\cref{sec:geomlip} is concerned with recollecting some basics of metric geometry.
-In~\cref{sec:mmg}, we recall some bits of Gromov's seminal work on observable geometry of metric measure spaces.
-The subsequent~\cref{section:concentration} is dedicated to introducing our concept of geometric data sets as well as defining and investigating a natural metric and partial order on the collection of isomorphism classes of such.
-This is followed by the adaptation of Gromov's observable diameters to our setting in~\cref{sec:obsdiam}.
-In \cref{section:intrinsic.dimension}, we then turn to the study of dimension functions on geometric data sets.
-Subsequently, we apply our results to two different use cases in~\cref{sec:dens-based-clust,sec:conc-clust} and conclude our work with~\cref{sec:conc}.
+The preliminary Section~\ref{sec:geomlip} is concerned with recollecting some basics of metric geometry.
+In Section~\ref{sec:mmg}, we recall some bits of Gromov's seminal work on observable geometry of metric measure spaces.
+The subsequent Section~\ref{section:concentration} is dedicated to introducing our concept of geometric data sets as well as defining and investigating a natural metric and partial order on the collection of isomorphism classes of such.
+This is followed by the adaptation of Gromov's observable diameters to our setting in Section~\ref{sec:obsdiam}.
+In Section~\ref{section:intrinsic.dimension}, we then turn to the study of dimension functions on geometric data sets.
+Subsequently, we apply our results to two different use cases in Sections~\ref{sec:dens-based-clust} and~\ref{sec:conc-clust} and conclude our work with Section~\ref{sec:conc}.